In connection with reporting sexual misconduct, including sexual assault, a student has these rights:

 - The right to have access to existing campus counseling and medical professionals, victim support services, and to be given referrals to off-campus counseling and support services if desired.

-- The university will change a reporting student’s academic and/or living situation after an alleged sex offense if those changes are requested by either the reporting student or the named student, and the requested changes are reasonable.
-Options for possible changes include, but are not limited to: termination of an existing housing contract, assistance in locating alternative housing and/or withdrawal from classes.
+- The university will change a reporting student’s academic, living, or transportation conditions after an alleged sex offense if those changes are requested by either the reporting student or the named student, and the requested changes are reasonable.
+Options for possible changes include, but are not limited to: termination of an existing housing contract, assistance in locating alternative housing, withdrawal from classes, changing course schedules, or other interim remedial steps as may be appropriate, depending upon the availability of housing or certain course scheduling options.

 - The university will not permit retaliation against any person for exercising the right to make a formal or informal sexual misconduct complaint, to use any of the informal processes provided by the university or to testify or offer evidence connected with a complaint.
 Retaliation is a violation of this policy whether or not the underlying claim of sexual assault is proven.